mglonnro/charlotte-client/README.md

 sudo apt-get install charlotte
 ```

-2. Fill in your boat ID and API key in /etc/charlotte.conf.
+2. Fill in your boat ID and API key in `/etc/charlotte.conf`.

+- To get the ID and the key, create a boat on https://charlotte.lc

 3. Start the service